Last Updated: February 3, 2025

 Continued Success on TV

-In the early 2000s, following a series of television films including "In the Name of the People," "Papa's Angels," and "Late Boomers," Bakula was cast in the lead role of captain Jonathan Archer on "Star Trek: Enterprise," which ran from 2001 to 2005.
+In the early 2000s, following a series of television films including "In the Name of the People," "Papa's Angels," and "Late Boomers," Bakula was cast in the lead role of Captain Jonathan Archer on "Star Trek: Enterprise," which ran from 2001 to 2005.
 The actor later appeared in a wide range of other television productions, from "The New Adventures of Old Christine" to "Boston Legal," "Chuck," "Desperate Housewives," and Steven Soderbergh's "Behind the Candelabra."
-Some of his biggest later parts came with "Men of a Certain Age," costarring Ray Romano and Mike Royce, and HBO's LGBT-themed comedy/drama "Looking," on which he had a recurring role.
-In 2014, Bakula was cast in the lead role of Special Agent Dwayne Pride on CBS's popular police procedural "NCIS: New Orleans."
+Some of his biggest later parts came with "Men of a Certain Age," costarring Ray Romano and Mike Royce, and HBO's LGBT-themed comedy/drama "Looking," in which he had a recurring role.
+In 2014, Scott was cast in the lead role of Special Agent Dwayne Pride on CBS's popular police procedural "NCIS: New Orleans."

 Scott Bakula